-38 Private prosecutions
+Private prosecutions

-Can criminal asset recovery powers be used by private prosecutors?
+38 Can criminal asset recovery powers be used by private prosecutors?

 In no jurisdiction can a private prosecutor bring a confiscation application.
-Only the state agencies as set out in POCA and the Confiscation Acts can apply for confiscation orders under those respective Acts.
-Under POCA, for example, such applications must be brought by either the Commissioner of the AFP or the CDPP.
+Only the state agencies as set out in the Proceeds of Crime Act 2002 (Cth) (POCA) and the Confiscation Acts can apply for confiscation orders under those respective Acts.
+Under POCA, for example, those applications must be brought by either the Commissioner of the Australian Federal Police or the Commonwealth Director of Public Prosecutions.